Diversity, Equity, Inclusion, and Accessibility Tools You Already Have in Your HR ToolboxJune 23, 2021

-While there are certainly organizations in need of a significant DEI overhaul, for many businesses, improving your DEI practices is as simple as opening your HR toolkit and using the tools that are already at your disposal.
-We’ll identify early wins that can help you get started and share tips to help you decode DEI.
+While there are certainly organizations in need of a significant DEIA overhaul, for many businesses, improving your DEIA practices is as simple as opening your HR toolkit and using the tools that are already at your disposal.
+We’ll identify early wins that can help you get started and share tips to help you decode DEIA.

 Level-up tip: While data analytics and reporting can help you understand your workforce and identify areas for improvement, consider implementing some cutting-edge approaches to your application process: